johannesstroebele91/Java-Library/README.md

 # Java Knowledge

 ## Summary
-In this project, I collect and categorize the knowledge I obtain during my studies of Java.
-The goal is to have a perfect explanation at hand, in case I forgot something.
+In this project, I collect and categorize the knowledge I obtain during studying Java.
+The goal is to have supportive material in case I forgot something.
 Currently, the base contains topics such as:

 ## Lessons learned
 * Classes, objects, constructors, method overloading, ...